Kavippiriyan/MergeConflicts/README.md

 **Objective**

-    - How to solve the conflicts during Merge
+    -How to solve the conflicts during Merge